Adrionh24/cis106/notes/notes8/notes8.md

   - Display the number of characters in a file
     - `wc -m users.txt`
   - Display the number of lines in a file
-    - wc -l users.txt
+    - `wc -l users.txt`
   - Display the number words in a file
-    - wc -w users.txt
+    - `wc -w users.txt`
+  - Count everything at once
+    - `wc file.txt`
+      - Shows line,words, bytes